ryantd42/NY-Legislative-Git/2023/A8216A-2023/bill.md

  THROUGHOUT THE STAGES OF AN INDIVIDUAL'S LIFE;
   L. ANALYZING STATE AND FEDERAL LAWS CONCERNING FINANCE;
   M. RECOGNIZING THE BASIC PRINCIPLES OF PERSONAL INSURANCE POLICIES;
-  N. ANALYZING REGULATORY AGENCIES AND THEIR ROLE; AND
+  N. ANALYZING REGULATORY AGENCIES AND THEIR ROLE;
-  O. RECOGNIZING THE IMPORTANCE OF PLANNING FOR RETIREMENT AND ANALYZING RETIREMENT PLANNING OPTIONS.
+  O. RECOGNIZING THE IMPORTANCE OF PLANNING FOR RETIREMENT AND ANALYZING RETIREMENT PLANNING OPTIONS; AND
+  P. RECOGNIZING THE IMPORTANCE OF INSURANCE AS AN ESSENTIAL ELEMENT  OF FINANCIAL SECURITY.
   4. THE COMMISSIONER SHALL PROVIDE ASSISTANCE AT THE LOCAL LEVEL TO AID IN  THE DEVELOPMENT OF CURRICULA FOR COURSES OF STUDY WHICH SHALL BE AGE APPROPRIATE AND DEVELOPED ACCORDING TO THE NEEDS AND ABILITIES OF PUPILS IN GRADES NINE, TEN, ELEVEN OR TWELVE.
   § 2.
 This act shall take effect on the one hundred twentieth day after